austinsonger/Incident-Playbook/README.md

 ### PURPOSE OF PROJECT
 That this project will be created by the SOC/Incident Response Community

-- Develop a Catalog of Incident Response Playbook for every MITRE Technique, that its possible to make one for.
+- Develop a Catalog of Incident Response Playbook for every MITRE Technique (that possible, to make one for).
 - Develop a Catalog of Incident Response Playbook for uncommon incidents.
 - Develop a Catalog of Exercise Scenarios that can be used for training purposes.
 - Develop a Catalog of tools used for Incident Response [Plus Reviews for the different tools]